Room 1-2-3 (4-5)

 Room 1-2-3 (4-5) Digital design concept

-Drawing on influences European, American, and East Indian, and occupying the lower half of the Cornfield ground directly opposite Chorale, is Room 1-2-3 (4-5) .
+Drawing on influences European, American, and Asian, and occupying the lower half of the Cornfield ground opposite Chorale, is the mural Room 1-2-3 (4-5) .

-A mural of five paintings in oil, Room features compositional elements in groups of ones, twos, and threes . . and fours and fives . . and is themed on the Yogic philosophy of the Five Functions of God (Self, or Consciousness).
-In addition to the more obvious three functions of Nature - creation, sustenance, and dissolution - there is also the function of grace, wherein you perceive God, Self, or Spirit, both within and without . . . and the function of concealment, in which such knowledge and direct experience of God is hidden, ignored, or forgotten . . yet to be recognized.
-All that happens in the Universe - within the world, within one's culture, within the body and mind, within one's relationships to living beings and the environment - exhibits these five functions to one degree or another.
-In this understanding of the Yoga of Knowledge, God does it all in the ultimate game of hide and seek, from the motions of the Universe to our most intimate thoughts and feelings.
-There's always Room.
+A mural of five paintings in oil, Room features compositional elements in groups of ones, twos, and threes . . and fours and fives . . and is themed on the Yogic philosophy of the Five Functions of Consciousness.
+In addition to the more obvious three functions of Nature - creation, sustenance, and dissolution - there is also the function of grace, wherein you perceive God, Self, or Spirit, both within and without . . . and the function of concealment, in which such knowledge and direct experience of God is hidden or forgotten, the Self as pure Consciousness is yet to be recognized.

-The same ideas are echoed in the companion piece, Burning Sheaves.
+The same principles are echoed in Room's companion piece, Burning Sheaves.

 Room 1-2-3 (4-5) 48"H x 23'0"W oil on linen and wooden panel